IBM/cloud-functions-workshops/101-workshop-nodejs/README.md

 Are you ready?
 Let's go!

 {% hint style="info" %}
-Although this course uses the Node.js language in its examples, you are free to use your favorite supported language, such as Python, PHP or Swift by simply supplying equivalent functional code.
+Although this course uses the [Node.js](https://nodejs.org/) ([JavaScript](https://nodejs.org/about/)) language in its examples, you are free to use your favorite supported language, such as Python, PHP or Swift by simply supplying your own equivalent functional code.
 {% endhint %}